Shazia Parveen: Career

-In 2016, Parveen was promoted to lead fire instructor at the Vehari Fire department.
+In 2016, Parveen was promoted to lead fire instructor at the Vehari Fire Department.
 She was later transferred to the Thokar Niaz Baig Rescue Department of Lahore where she was appointed as a trainer.
-She trained new members on standard operating procedures at the Punjab Emergency services Department.
-She has trained women cadets on extinguishing fires and boys and girls at a department that has received more than 1000 new recruits.
+She trained new members on standard operating procedures at the Punjab Emergency Services Department.
+She has trained women cadets on extinguishing fires and boys and girls at a department that has received more than 1,000 new recruits.

-Parveen was also featured in the book, Pakistan for Women by Maleeha Abidi.
-The book features some of Pakistan's most notable women and has received recognition nationally and internationally.
+Parveen was also featured in the book Pakistan for Women by Maleeha Abidi.
+The book includes some of Pakistan's most notable women and has received recognition nationally and internationally.